 Ariadne Maps shows the utmost care when it comes to the privacy of people.
-It is one of our core values and we have developed unique approaches to enable privacy protection!
+It is one of Ariadne's core values and it has developed unique approaches to enable privacy protection!

 The entire lifecycle of data can be described in three major steps, visually described in the figure below that explains the lifecycle of data in Ariadne infrastructure.
 The first step is the data collection.
 The second step is the data broadcasting and the third and final step is the data storage.